 While the structure itself may have no reason to fail, it can often be what surrounds the structure that makes the difference.
 Where there is a void, the material may move and settle, undermining the structure over time.

-We can provide valuable information about target location or asset evaluation with effective survey results.
+Wood Inspection Services can provide valuable information about target location or asset evaluation with effective survey results.